 This article originally appeared on Vice Germany.

-Andreas Kraniotakes graduated with his PhD, is a children's book author, and the current heavyweight champion of the German MMA Championship (GMC).
-Under the ring name "Big Daddy," the 36-year-old started training and competing in Mixed Martial Arts (MMA) in 2009.
+Andreas Kraniotakes is a PhD graduate, a children's book author and the current heavyweight champion of the German MMA Championship (GMC).
+Under the ring name "Big Daddy", the 36-year-old started training and competing in Mixed Martial Arts (MMA) in 2009.
 Now, Kraniotakes is one of thousands of professional MMA fighters around the world, fighting in an industry that has grown into a multi-billion dollar business thanks to the global success of the sport's flagship competition, the Ultimate Fighting Championship (UFC).

-I spoke with Kraniotakes to find out whether he enjoys hospitalizing opponents, what it feels like to get knocked out, and whether getting punched in the face for a living is worth the money.
+I spoke with Kraniotakes to find out whether he enjoys hospitalising opponents, what it feels like to get knocked out and whether getting punched in the face for a living is worth the money.